VivaswatS/VivaswatS.github.io/3_research.md

 ### Ongoing

-#### Incorporating long-distance migration events onto existing migration surfaces

-(empirical/methods development) As part of a summer rotation, I was involved in incorporating long-distance migration events into the existing [FEEMS](https://github.com/NovembreLab/feems) software from the Novembre lab.
-This project has since blossomed into a full chapter in my thesis, with the development of a novel method called `FEEMSmix` for representing long-range genetic similarity on a background effective migration map estimated by `FEEMS`.
-This work follows on previous work like [TreeMix](https://dx.plos.org/10.1371/journal.pgen.1002967) (and, to a certain extent, [SpaceMix](https://dx.plos.org/10.1371/journal.pgen.1005703)) in modeling residuals from underlying fits as admixture events.

-Presentation at SMBE 2024 can be found here <a href="/docs/SMBE2024.pdf" target="_blank"><i class="fa fa-file-text fa-md"></i></a>.
-Software for the methods can be cloned from here: [https://github.com/VivaswatS/feems/tree/main](https://github.com/VivaswatS/feems/tree/main) (*subject to change*)

 #### Estimating selection on genealogies

 (methods development) As an extension to our previous method for computing the density on ages, we also formulate a model to infer selection on the derived allele using the estimated tree at a given site, conditional on the age of the mutation.
 This is very similar to [CLUES](https://doi.org/10.1371/journal.pgen.1008384) in its functionality (in fact, we observe similar error rates in simualtions), but using quite a different framework inspired by the Ancestral Selection Graph (ASG, Neuhauser & Krone 1997).
 This is still a work in progress, but with potential to incorporate more general demographic models like a split-population scenario with migration.